Nikhlraj/Coder-Buddy/README.md

 # Coder-Buddy
-In This repository my projects are stored in daily life
+This Repository is my first repository in coding life